 The story has come to light after a three-month-old female skunk, going by the name of Ozzy (above pic) was captured in the Forest of Dean in Gloucestershire, and handed in to the Vale Wildlife Hospital in nearby Tewkesbury.
 Story in the Daily Express

 Spotted and filmed at Helensburgh, Dunbartonshire, this mysterious black cat’s proximity to a railway line gives a good idea of its size: more than four feet long.
-Read the rest of this entry
+Continue reading Clear images of a Big Cat in Scotland

 Australian black swans are spreading across Britain and threatening native white and mute swans.
 The birds have escaped from private collections and are now breeding at dozens of sites across the country.
 They are more aggressive, and they may “out compete” native swans for food and habitat in many areas.
 There may also be a problem of interbreeding.
 A BTO project found 500 reports of black swans, in at least 170 different locations around the UK.
 The black swan is currently not on the British List of birds, compiled by the BTO because the population was not considered to be self-sustaining at the last review.
 This may now change in the light of the new information.
 The black swan occurs naturally in western, eastern and southeastern Australia, Tasmania, and southern New Guinea.
 The Indepedent